gvwilson/thirdbit/src/fiction/santas/index.md

 [^empty-dinghy]: The dinghy rather appreciated having some time to itself, what with the first few minutes of its inflated existence being so full of new experiences.
 Then it sank, which only goes to show—something.

-Finner clambered up the ladder and onto the deck.
+Finner clambered onto the deck.
 Given recent events,
 he was completely unsurprised to find himself face-to-face with another santa.
 But what a santa: